By Laurel Nelson, contributing writer with Salon Today

 “Culture was not always the number-one thing in our business, and we suffered because of it,” Murphy says.
 “I had to look at myself as the leader, because it all starts with me.
 I had to realize business isn’t just about the numbers.”

 Recently, Murphy detailed how he created a culture in his salon to Serious Business attendees in New Orleans.
-His candid tale included his own self-realizations and how he overcame his fears to work with his staff to create the right culture for his salon.
+His candid tale included his own self-realization and how he overcame his fears to work with his staff to create the right culture for his salon.

 RECOGNIZING THE PROBLEM